-- Immediately halt any further sales/reservations for the cancelled performance
+- Immediately halt any further sales/reservations for the canceled performance

-- (Optional) If desired, arrange for single-ticket buyers (non-subscribers) to be able to reaccommodate themselves.
+- (Optional) If desired, arrange for single-ticket holders (non-subscribers) to be able to reaccommodate themselves.
 (Subscribers can generally do this already, unless you’ve taken specific steps in Season Setup to prevent it.)

 - Notify patrons.